jjneely/stuff/cmd/historygen/README.md

 Historygen will create the directory named by the `-o` option and populate it with TSDB blocks containing time series data.
 Each block produced will have the duration specified by `-b` (block length).
-The total amount of history to generate is controlled by `-d` for duration.
+The total amount of history to generate is controlled by `-d` and `-s` for duration.
 So, for 720 hours of history (about a month) the tool would generate 360 TSDB blocks spanning the time range from the time the command was run until 720 hours ago.